Margrit Tooman

 Margrit Tooman (since 1994 Kärp; born on 10 September 1971 in Pärnu) is an Estonian modern pentathlete.

-In 1994 she graduated from Tallinn Pedagogical University in physical education.
+In 1994, she graduated from Tallinn Pedagogical University in physical education.

-In 1994 he achieved 5th place at World Modern Pentathlon Championships.
-1989–1995 he become 6-times Estonian champion in modern penthathlon.
+In 1994 she achieved 5th place at World Modern Pentathlon Championships.
+1989–1995 he become 6-times Estonian champion in modern pentathlon.

-In 1994 he was named to Estonian Athlete of the Year.
+In 1994 she was named to Estonian Athlete of the Year.